custap80/instr/README.md

 ## Issues
 - If html opened directly and it makes no sound (e.g piano).
-That would be caused by CORS.
+That could be caused by CORS.
 - Sound delay may still be a problem.
-Try using [chromium portable](https://github.com/custap80/cef-builds/releases), or something light browser
+So try using [chromium portable](https://github.com/custap80/cef-builds/releases), or another browser e.g firefox ESR
-- Keyboard `right-shift` and `left-shift` are not captured in firefox.
-Test keyboard from [this site](https://www.toptal.com/developers/keycode) if it works.
+- Firefox still works very well.
+Unfortunately both `shift` key (right and left) doesn't get captured by firefox.
+Test keyboard from [this site](https://www.toptal.com/developers/keycode) if it works

 ## References